EVORA-project/evora-ontology/models/docs/Sequence.md

     comments:
     - In cases where no reference sequence exists in public repositories, the corresponding FASTA sequence is expected; otherwise, the reference sequence is sufficient.
-      In FASTA format the line before the nucleotide sequence, called the FASTA definition line, must begin with a charater ('>'), followed by a unique SeqID (sequence identifier).
       In case the sequence is made of multiple parts several fasta sequences can be provided.
+    - In FASTA format the line before the nucleotide sequence, called the FASTA definition line, must begin with a charater ('>'), followed by a unique SeqID (sequence identifier).
     domain_of:
     - Sequence
     range: string